 I hope this post has provided all the requisite information (and encouragement) to keep your guitar tidy and efficient.
 Grubby acoustics might look good in an old-school blues music video, but that’s about it.

 There are only two things to do.
-Build a handy go-to cleaning kit and form the habit of wiping your instrument after each session of play/practice.
+Build a handy go-to cleaning kit (or buy a full guitar cleaning kit) and form the habit of wiping your instrument after each session of play/practice.
 I strongly advise against using household cleaners or soap water to clean a guitar.

 Many of them have chemicals that can degrade the instrument.
 You never know how the finish will react.
 Luckily, there are plenty of dedicated and inexpensive cleaning kits available.
 It really shouldn’t be a problem.